top of page

 Who are the practitioners?

-Dr. Peter Seiler is a board certified psychiatrist who sees all illnesses and Dr. Emily Seiler is a board certified DNP who also see all illnesses.
-Dr. Fletcher tends to specialize in addiction medicine and if needed works closely with us if other care is needed.
+Dr. Peter Seiler is a board certified psychiatrist who sees all illnesses and Dr. Emily Seiler is a DNP board certified in psychiatry who also sees all illnesses.
+Dr. Fletcher specializes in substance use medicine and works closely with us if additional care is needed.

 What is availability like?